Do you ever find yourself in a full-blown conversation, only to realise that that conversation is actually happening in your own head?

 But in 2009 I discovered journaling.

-Actually, it was recommended to me as a tool for getting in touch with my “negative” emotions.
+It was recommended to me as a tool for getting in touch with my “negative” emotions.

 Regardless of what was happening in my life and how I was really feeling, my reply was always the same.